 Our constitutional rights, especially our Second Amendment right to keep and bear arms, are in peril.

 With every tragic violent crime, liberals renew their demands for Congress and state legislatures to enact socalled "commonsense gun control" measures designed to chip away at our individual constitutional right to armed self defense.
 Indeed, were it not for the determination and sheer political muscle of the National Rifle Association, Senator Feinstein's 2013 bill to outlaw so-called "assault weapons" and other firearms might well have passed.
 But the most potent threat facing the Second Amendment comes not from Congress, but from the Supreme Court.
-Four justices of the Supreme Court do not believe that the Second Amendment guarantees an individual right to keep and bear arms.
-They believe that Congress and state legislatures are free not only to restrict firearms ownership by law-abiding Americans, but to ban firearms altogether.
-If the Liberals get one more vote on the Supreme Court, the Second Amendment will be no more.
+Some judges do not believe that the Second Amendment guarantees an individual right to keep and bear arms.
+Some judges who legislate from the bench believe that Congress and state legislatures are free not only to restrict firearms ownership by law-abiding Americans, but to ban firearms altogether.

-Constitutional law has been the dominant focus of my practice for most of my career as a lawyer, first in the Justice Department as President Reagan's chief constitutional lawyer and the chairman of the President's Working Group on Federalism, and since then as a constitutional litigator in private
+Constitutional law has been the dominant focus of my practice for most of my career as a lawyer, first in the Justice Department as President Reagan's chief constitutional lawyer and the chairman of the President's

-An Open Letter Concerning The Second Amendment and The Convention of States Project practice.
+Working Group on Federalism, and since then as a constitutional litigator in private practice.
 For almost three decades, I have represented dozens of states and many other clients in constitutional cases, including many Second Amendment cases.

 In 2001, for example, I argued the first federal appellate case to hold that the Second Amendment guarantees every law-abiding responsible adult citizen an individual right to keep and bear arms.
 And in 2013 I testified before the Senate in opposition to Senator Feinstein's anti-gun bill, arguing that it would violate the Second Amendment.
 So I am not accustomed to being accused of supporting a scheme that would "put our Second Amendment rights on the chopping block."
 This charge is being hurled by a small gunrights group against me and many other constitutional conservatives because we have urged the states to use their sovereign power under Article V of the Constitution to call for a convention for proposing constitutional amendments designed to rein in the federal government's power.